sholtomaud/phd/Confirmation/README.md

 # Project title

-#### BigData Capture, Reporting and Visualisation for Unconventional Energy Risk Governance
+#### Data-driven Systems for Global Risk Governance of Unconventional Energy: Information System Requirements and Development with application to Groundwater Resources

 # Summary of Project

-Various NGO, State, National, Commonwealth and industry bodies have proposed different components of a management framework aiming to effectively govern risks in unconventional energy production.
-Under the broad concept of 'Risk Governance', this RhD project aims to 1) clarify the legislative, calculative and technical requirements for such a risk governance system, and 2) investigate new technologies which may reduce the cost and time-to-market to meet such requirements up to the point of a Minimum Viable Product (MVP).
-This will be achieved through review of the legislative, mathematical/ engineering and data systems literature together with concurrent code development.
-It will include collaboration with Government and Corporate entities, employing a reactive development philosophy to respond to changing or emerging requirements.
+In response to the potential hazards posed by unconventional energy production, various NGO, State, National Commonwealth and industry bodies have proposed different components of a management framework aiming to effectively govern the risks.
+Concerned with the effective management of these hazards, and motivated by the concept of 'Global Risk Governance', this RhD project aims to 1) clarify the information system requirements for such a risk governance system, 2) investigate new technologies which may reduce the development cost and time-to-market for meeting such requirements, and 3) understand the technical effort required by developing a Minimum Viable Product.

 # Research problem